vesas/Coursera_Capstone/capstone/goodcoffee_report.md

-# Using data to decide where to open a new coffee shop
+# Using data to decide where to open a new coffee shop in Helsinki region

 ![Coffee shop](jazmin-quaynor-9Y8vxVQN4o4-unsplash_s.png)